Virtual-Universe/Virtual-Universe-Stable-Dev/IN PROGRESS.md

 * Upgrades to currency service (Almost complete)
 * Upgrades to Estates (Solar Systems for planets)
 * Upgrades to modules
+* Rendering upgrades for objects and textures including graphics.
+This will require changes in viewers to for point cloud rendering.

 Viewer Support:
 -----------------